Walther96/demo-karate-apis/README.md

-# Automation Project with Karate DSL
+# Personal Portfolio - WC

 This is my personal portfolio about an API automation project using Karate DSL.